Erythromycin ethylsuccinate suspensionPronunciation

 If OVERDOSE is suspected:

-Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of erythromycin ethylsuccinate suspension:
+Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center (http://www.aapcc.org), or emergency room immediately.Proper storage of erythromycin ethylsuccinate suspension:

-Store erythromycin ethylsuccinate suspension in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
-Do not freeze.
-Throw away any unused medicine after 10 days.
+Some brands of erythromycin ethylsuccinate suspension should be stored in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+Some brands may be stored at room temperature, below 77 degrees F (25 degrees C).
+If you have questions about your brand, ask your doctor or pharmacist.
 Keep erythromycin ethylsuccinate suspension out of the reach of children and away from pets.

 - If you have any questions about erythromycin ethylsuccinate suspension, please talk with your doctor, pharmacist, or other health care provider.